 When you become a part of the BC community, you become part of a history that goes all the way back to 1880.
-That’s when a 26 year-old decided to start the Spring Creek Normal School and Collegiate Institute.
+That’s when a 26-year-old decided to start the Spring Creek Normal School and Collegiate Institute.
 Daniel Christian (D.C.)
-Flory opened the school on September 6, 1880, with six students, including one woman.
+Flory opened the school on Sept.
+6, 1880, with six students, including one woman.
 Bridgewater has always admitted women and was the first private liberal arts college in Virginia to do so.

 In 1882, the College moved to Bridgewater, Virginia.
 It gave diplomas to its first graduates on June 18, 1886, and officially became Bridgewater College in July 1889, when it was chartered by the Commonwealth of Virginia to grant undergraduate degrees.

 The oldest building on the current campus, Memorial Hall, opened in September 1890.

 Ringing the Memorial Hall bell is a longstanding tradition at BC.
 If you’re on an athletic team, you’ll get the chance to ring it after a victory.
 When you hear the bell ring, it’s a moment of celebration that the entire campus shares.

 You’ll walk through the Echelon of applauding faculty and staff after Opening Convocation as a first-year student.
 Accompanied by the ringing of the Memorial bell, the Echelon bookends your time at Bridgewater College.
 You’ll walk through it again at Commencement when you’ve graduated.
 Walking through the Echelon the first time signifies your entrance into the Bridgewater College community, and when you walk through it again, you’ll be embarking on the next chapter of your life, supported by the connections you’ve made at BC.

 The College Song